Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Learn to Say “No” with Grace

 One of the most loving and God-honoring things you can say in ministry is “no.” Not every opportunity, invitation, or need is your assignment.
-Saying “no” to some things means saying “yes” to God’s priorities.
+Saying “no” to some things means saying “yes” to God's priorities.
+Jesus ministered with intentionality and focus, always aligning His actions with the Father's will (John 5:19).

 Batch Similar Tasks Together